mohtashimnawaz/distributed-hash-table/README.md

 Running integration tests (flaky / opt-in)

-Integration tests that start multiple in-process network listeners are marked `#[ignore]` because they can be flaky on some platforms (macOS) when run under the test harness.
-To run them explicitly:
+Integration tests that start multiple in-process network listeners are marked `#[ignore]` because they can be flaky on some platforms when run under the test harness.
+CI is configured to run the ignored tests in a dedicated job so they can be executed on stable runners.

+Run locally (opt-in):

 ```bash
 # run only ignored tests directly